lunarlab-gatech/SLIDE_SLAM/README.md

 ## Download example data

-Please download the LiDAR demo bag from [this link](https://drive.google.com/drive/folders/1heAnoe6qESp2uQjjwwdR0Q3sUijkcUER).
+Please download the LiDAR demo bags from [this link](https://drive.google.com/drive/folders/1heAnoe6qESp2uQjjwwdR0Q3sUijkcUER).
 It is present inside the `outdoor` folder.

+Please download the RGBD demo bags from [this link](https://drive.google.com/drive/folders/1heAnoe6qESp2uQjjwwdR0Q3sUijkcUER).
+It is present inside the `indoor` folder.

+Please download the KITTI benchmark processed bags from [this link](https://drive.google.com/drive/folders/1heAnoe6qESp2uQjjwwdR0Q3sUijkcUER).
+It is present inside the `kitti_bags` folder.

 Please download our trained RangeNet++ model from [this link](https://drive.google.com/drive/folders/1ignTNFZe3KLh9Fy6fakPwwJLEEnV-0E0).
 It is currently named `penn_smallest.zip`.
 Follow the instructions in the `Run our LiDAR data experiments`  section below on how to use this model.